 We ticked one off the bucket list.
 Galleria Degli Ufizzi has been a life-long dream.
 Everything in the gallery is impressive and truly inspiring.

 We ate incredible food and had some seriously good wine!
 If you visit Italy, you’ll soon realize that there is no such thing as Italian food.
-Gastronomy is pretty regional in Italy and Tuscan gastronomy is one of my favorites.
+Gastronomy is pretty regional in Italy and Tuscan gastronomy is one of my favourites.

 We queued over an hour in the rain to get in to see the inside of Sta Maria del Fiore, then to find out there’s not much to see inside.
 The facade is much more fascinating than the interior.

 I love the tradition of dressing up for work in continental Europe.

 The 1000 Miglia was passing through Florence that day.

 We climbed to the top of the Palazzo Vecchio tower, the views are incredible!

 Ponte Vecchio looks much better in documentaries and travel guides than in person but then it’s so beautiful and comes alive when it rains.

 There is so much more to be photographed in Florence than this.
 I was so fascinated by the gentleness and kindness of its people and the beauty of the city that I preferred to live the moment instead of taking pictures.